Songonge/Power-BI-Projects/Spotify Songs Analysis 2023/Spotify_Songs_Analysis.md

 The analysis tool for this project focused on data analysis using Microsoft Power BI.
 Therefore, Power BI's built-in features were used to analyze data and design an interactive dashboard.

 ## Project Scope
-To complete this project, several steps were followed such as data gathering, data cleaning, data analysis, and dashboard development.
+To complete this project, several steps were followed, such as data gathering, data cleaning, data analysis, and dashboard development.

 ### Data Gathering and Integration
   1. Download Spotify Songs content from Kaggle.